HectorRicardo/simple-music-app/README.md

   - companion devices
   - other apps

+In the music app case, this is exactly our Expectation 1.

 Android provides two universal classes used to decouple these two media app components.
 Since these classes are universal, they allow a media app to integrate with any other Android app/component/mechanism smoothly and consistently.

 The two classes are: 1) an instance of `MediaController`, which controls the UI, and 2) an instance of `MediaSession`, which manages the player:

   - The `MediaController`:
     - UI communicates exclusively with the `MediaController` (the UI never calls the player or the `MediaSession` directly).
     - Never calls the player directly: it calls the `MediaSession` instead.
     - Issues player commands to the `MediaSession`.
 Commands can be either: